 Wait!
 You were in the Army then?

 The information rankled from the first time I saw it, because it threw a curveball into Grandpa’s perfectly sensible enlistment story .
-While the document actually included very little information, what it did include just seemed…wrong.
+The document actually included very little information, but what it did include just seemed…wrong.

 “Service…Navy,” I read the words aloud to make sure it said Navy and not Army.
 The record showed that Grandpa was “E.3 U.S. Engrs” in the Navy.
 While that may have been the case, a simple Google search of that job title led to a whole lot of information about the Army Corps of Engineers…and nothing at all about the Navy.